 10 Fitness Challenges and Contests for Hybrid Fitness Businesses

 1. App-Based Challenges

-The likelihood is that all your members will have a smartphone.
 App-based challenges are a great way to keep members accountable.
-Apps like Fitbit and Strava allow users to compete with other members and track their own metrics.
+Take a look at this blog post for 6 great fitness apps that will improve your member experience.
+Examples like Fitbit and Strava allow users to compete with other members and track their own metrics.

 You have the option to use your own app or leverage another fitness app.
 You can then send push notifications to participants, reminding them to take part and complete any tasks needed.
 App-based challenges work for both in-person and digital members as participants can keep track of everything and enter physical activity data as needed.
 An app like Fitbit takes out the need to enter any data, however, not everybody has a fitness tracker.

 Whether it’s summer, Valentine’s Day, or New Years, there’s a fitness challenge to suit every season.
 Often, before summer and after New Year, members are looking to get in shape, and this is the perfect time to launch a fitness contest or challenge.
 You can make seasonal fitness contests relevant for both digital and in-person members.